AmirPasalic/postgres-performance-test/README.md

 #### Start Db

-The start-db.sh script will start the docker container which hosts the CarReservationsDb which was created with the initialize.sh command.
+The start_db.sh script will start the docker container which hosts the CarReservationsDb which was created with the initialize.sh command.

-More info's on this command can be found in the help page of the start-db.sh.
+More info's on this command can be found in the help page of the start_db.sh.

-Example: `start-db.sh --help or start-db.sh -h`
+Example: `start_db.sh --help or start_db.sh -h`

 #### Stop Db

-The stop-db.sh script will stop the docker container which hosts the CarReservationsDb which was created with the initialize.sh command.
-In order to start it again you can use the start-db.sh script.
+The stop_db.sh script will stop the docker container which hosts the CarReservationsDb which was created with the initialize.sh command.
+In order to start it again you can use the start_db.sh script.

-More info's on this command can be found in the help page of the stop-db.sh
+More info's on this command can be found in the help page of the stop_db.sh

-Example: `stop-db.sh --help or stop-db.sh -h`
+Example: `stop_db.sh --help or stop_db.sh -h`

 #### Performance test

-The performance-test.sh script will run a set of queries on the CarReservationsDb.
+The performance_test.sh script will run a set of queries on the CarReservationsDb.
 Prerequisit is of course that we have created the CarReservationsDb with the initialize.sh script.

 Performance test can be run with some arguments like how many times the queries should be run, should the queries run also with applied indexes on the database.

-More info's on this command can be found in the help page of the performance-test.sh
+More info's on this command can be found in the help page of the performance_test.sh

-Example: `performance-test.sh --help or performance-test.sh -h`
+Example: `performance_test.sh --help or performance_test.sh -h`